-A. Collect all items that are being cleaned, stored or repaired (clothing, furs, shoes, watches, etc).
+A. Collect all items that are being cleaned, stored, or repaired (clothing, furs, shoes, watches, etc).

-B. Empty your locker at the club, bowling alley or gym.
+B. Empty your locker at the club, bowling alley, or gym.

 C. Return library books and anything borrowed from friends or neighbors, and collect things you may have loaned.

-Day before moving day
+The day before moving day

 Working with the packers

 B. If you are doing your own packing, make sure everything is ready to go before moving day.
-Upon arrival, the foreman will check to see if boxes have been properly packed.
+Upon arrival, the foreman will check to see if the boxes have been properly packed.